Residential Tenancy (Jersey)

 (c) set

-out the details specified in Schedule 1 as that Schedule is in force at
+out the details that are specified in Schedule 1 when the agreement is

-to form part of the agreement (as made, varied or renewed) even if the
+part of the agreement even if the agreement –

 (3) To the extent of any